 Matching Capital Grant Product Terms Selection Criteria Max.
-Score Project Score 3.
-Forward Commitment Fee N/A - Immediate delivery N/A 4.
+Score Project Score 4.
 Lender Closing Costs Borrower to pay LACAHSA legal and advisory costs at closing Threshold Requirement Does the model assume proper lender closing costs based on LACAHSA Standard Closing Cost Assumptions?
 If YES, proceed If NO, disqualified 5.
 Plan and Cost Review/ Monitoring Costs Borrower to cover the cost of LACAHSA's plan and cost reviewer/construction monitor where plan and cost review not required by senior lender.
-Threshold Requirement Does the model assume proper plan and cost review / monitoring costs based on LACAHSA Standard Construction Review & Monitoring Assumptions?
+Threshold Requirement Does the model assume proper plan and cost review / monitoring costs based on LACAHSA Standard Construction Review & Monitoring Assumptions (as indicated on the "6.
+Uses" tab of the Uniform Application Workbook)?
 If YES, proceed If NO, disqualified 6.
 Annual Compliance Monitoring Costs Annual Compliance Monitoring Fee equal to 5 basis points of loan amount (increasing at 2% annually) Threshold Requirement Does the model assume an Annual Compliance Monitoring Fee equal to 5 basis points of loan amount (increasing at 2% annually)?
 If YES, proceed If NO, disqualified E. Public Benefit Requirements 23 1.
-Affordability Restrictions New Construction: Option 1: 100% Affordable Building up to 80% of AMI: (1) 10% of units at or below 30% of AMI and (2) 10% of units at or below 50% of AMI and (3) 100% of total development units at or below 80% of AMI Option 2: 100% Affordable Building up to 120% of AMI: (1) 10% of units at or below 30% of AMI and (2) the greater of 50 units or 50% of units in the development must be at or below 50% AMI.
+Affordability Restrictions New Construction: Option 1: 100% Affordable Building up to 80% of AMI: (1) 10% of units at or below 30% of AMI and (2) 10% of units at or below 50% of AMI and (3) 100% of total development units at or below 80% of AMI Option 2: 100% Affordable Building up to 120% of AMI: (1) 10% of units at or below 30% of AMI and (2) the greater of 50 units or 50% of units in the development must be at or below 50% of AMI.
+(3) Remaining units may be up to 120% of AMI.
 Threshold Requirements Does the proposed unit mix meet required minimum standards for either new construction or acquisition, as applicable?
-If YES, proceed If NO, disqualified Point Scoring Add points for additional affordability (as determined by per-bedroom discount to HUD Fair Market Rents) as follows: 1 point for every 1% 18
+If YES, proceed If NO, disqualified Point Scoring Add points for additional affordability (as determined by per-bedroom discount to HUD Fair Market Rents) as follows: 1 point for every 1% of additional discount to market based on LACAHSA affordability standards under Option 1, up to a maximum of 10 points.
+That is, assuming the 18